-To simplify, we will start from the following scenario: an attack is detected by a WanGuard Sensor (hereby referred simply as Sensor) which decides to react by using the BGP black hole approach rather than diverting traffic for scrubbing by a WanGuard Filter.
+To simplify, we will start from the following scenario: an attack is detected by WanGuard Sensor (hereby referred simply as Sensor) that decides to react by using the BGP black hole approach rather than diverting traffic for scrubbing by WanGuard Filter.

-In RTBH setup, the Sensor would play the role of Trigger.
+In RTBH setup, Sensor would play the role of Trigger.

-After an attack is detected, the Sensor signals the IBR (Internet Border Router) via BGP that all traffic destined to IPv4-Victim has to be dropped.
+After an attack is detected, Sensor signals the IBR (Internet Border Router) via BGP that all traffic destined to IPv4-Victim has to be dropped.
 In more details:

-- the Sensor advertise via BGP an IPv4-Victim/32 prefix with a specific community to be identified as a Black Hole announcement - The IBR receives the announcement and it inserts the route in its routing table as IPv4-Victim/32 with next-hop Null0. - Furthermore, the IBR advertises this route to its upstream providers (ISPs) changing at the same time the community used for internal purposes, to a community which is relevant to the correspondent ISP.
+- Sensor advertise via BGP an IPv4-Victim/32 prefix with a specific community to be identified as a Black Hole announcement - The IBR receives the announcement and it inserts the route in its routing table as IPv4-Victim/32 with next-hop NullO. - Furthermore, the IBR advertises this route to its upstream providers (ISPs) changing at the same time the community used for internal purposes, to a community which is relevant to the correspondent ISP.

-For a better understanding you may refer to below diagram:
+For a better understanding you may refer to the diagram below: